vikbehal/Explore/Power BI/Day 2.md

 3. What are Apps?
 4. Can you create a report for Power BI Report Server and later deploy it to Power BI Service?
 5. Which among Power BI Report Server and Power BI Serive is cloud offering?
-6. How can quick prototype without getting access to client data?
+6. How can you quick prototype without getting access to client data?
 7. How do you pin reports on dashboards?
 8. What is Pin Live?
 9. How do you go full screen mode?